Covasna County

 Covasna County (/ro/, Kovászna megye, /hu/) is a county (județ) of Romania, in eastern Transylvania, with the county seat at Sfântu Gheorghe.

 Demographics

 In 2011, it had a population of 210,177, making it the second least populous of Romania's 41 counties and the population density was 55.6 PD/km2.
+By area, it is also the third-smallest county in Romania after Giurgiu and Ilfov Counties.

 In 2002 the ethnic composition of the county was as follows: